truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 1. In **Source Location**, select **On this System**, then set the dataset to transfer.
 2. In **Destination Location**, select **On a Different System**, then:

    a.
-Create or select and exiting **SSH Connection**.
+Create or select an existing **SSH Connection**.
-      Either clicking **Create New** or select the destination system SSH connection from the list of available connections.
+      Either click **Create New** or select the destination system SSH connection from the list of available connections.

    b.
 In **Destination**, select the dataset to replicate files to.